ska-sa/spead2/doc/py-send.rst

      the overall rate becomes less accurate and so it is disabled by default.

    The constructor arguments are also instance attributes.

+.. py:class:: spead2.send.RateMethod

+   An enumeration to select a method for rate limiting.

+   .. attribute:: SW

+      Use a generic software rate limiter.

+   .. attribute:: HW

+      Use a hardware rate limiter, if available.
+This is currently only supported when using :doc:`ibverbs <py-ibverbs>`, and only if the hardware supports it.
+If hardware rate limiting is not available, falls back to software.

+   .. attribute:: AUTO

+      This is the default, and lets the implementation decide whether to use hardware rate limiting.
+At present it will never use the hardware rate limiter (because the available hardware limiters don't do a good job under all conditions), but in future it is likely to use the hardware limiter more often in circumstances where it has been tested to perform well.

 Streams send pre-baked heaps, which can be constructed by hand, but are more normally created from an :py:class:`~spead2.ItemGroup` by a